MicrosoftDocs/visualstudio-docs/docs/modeling/controlling-color-line-style-and-other-shape-properties.md

   - "zh-tw"
 ---
 # Controlling Color, Line Style, and other Shape Properties
-Some shape properties such as color can be 'exposed’ – that is, linked to a domain property of the shape.
+Some shape properties such as color can be 'exposed' – that is, linked to a domain property of the shape.
 Others have to be controlled directly.

 ## Exposing a property
  Some shape properties such as color can be linked to the value of a domain property.